 To become an educational member of the IACBE, an academic business unit must:

-- Provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university.
+a.
+Evidence that the member has a publicly stated mission appropriate higher education.
 This mission must have been approved by the institution’s governing body (i.e., trustees, regents, directors).

-- Submit a copy of the most recent catalogs, prospectuses, marketing brochures, or other materials that describe the institution’s undergraduate and graduate degree programs.
-If this material is online, provide the website address (URL) for and an electronic version of this material (e.g., a non-editable document such as a PDF file).
+c.
+A copy of the most recent catalogs, prospectuses, marketing brochures, or other materials that describe the institution’s undergraduate and graduate degree business-related programs.
+If this material is available online, provide the direct link(s) to this information.

 d.
 Affirmation of commitment to excellence in business education